emnify/product-docs/docs/glossary.md

 ## SIM registration

-A process to allow your SIM cards to be registered within your organization and visible in the [**SIM Inventory**](https://portal.emnify.com/sim-inventory).
+A process to allow your SIM cards to be registered within your Workspace and visible in the [**SIM Inventory**](https://portal.emnify.com/sim-inventory).

 :::tip[step-by-step guide]
 [Register emnify SIMs](/quickstart/register-sims)
 :::

-## SIM repository

-All SIMs assigned to your organization.

 ## SIM status